 What Does a Culturally Inclusive Classroom Really Look Like?

 Building inclusive classrooms means rethinking some long-held habits and intentionally shifting our mindset.
-It’s less about adding one more thing and more about changing how we see and engage with students.
+It’s about changing how we see and engage with students.

 That shift often looks like this: